 Example 2: Read Input Records Using Decimals

 The .decimals argument is used to read values from input lines and inserting a decimal place into data that does not have an explicit decimal already defined.

 If the data contains an explicit decimal it is not changed, instead, the data is padded to match the greatest number of significant digits that occur in any of the output data after conversion.

 Example 3: Reading two types of Input data

-This is an example which reads a file that contains two types of input data records and creates a SAS data set from these records.
+This is an example that reads a file that contains two types of input data records and creates a SAS data set from these records.